Status of main battle fronts in Iraq and Syria

 - Raqa -

-Further east, the Syrian Democratic Forces (SDF), a US-backed Kurdish-Arab alliance, is trying to advance on the Islamic State group's de facto Syrian capital of Raqa.
+The Syrian Democratic Forces (SDF), a US-backed Kurdish-Arab alliance, is trying to push closer to the Islamic State group's de facto Syrian capital of Raqa.

 - Battle for Mosul -

-Since launching an offensive on October 17 to oust IS from its last Iraqi stronghold, pro-government forces say they have recaptured almost half of eastern Mosul and are edging towards the Tigris river that divides it.
+Since launching an offensive on October 17 to oust IS from its last Iraqi stronghold, pro-government forces say they have recaptured 40 percent of the eastern half of the city.

 © 2016 AFP